ersh112356/PDI/README.md

 And to glue it altogether:
 public static void main(String[] args){

     Injector injector = Guice.createInjector(new BasicModule());
     Communication comms = injector.getInstance(Communication.class);
 }

-We can use Annotation for that as well.
+We can use Annotation for that as well:

 @Inject @Named("GoogleCommunicator")
 Communicator communicator;